 Reliability also affects strategy.
 Specific junior-partner shortfalls in operational and tactical proficiency may hamper a mission.
 Bringing on a coalition partner lacking a history of military cooperation may lead to friction.
 When a junior partner is not able to handle multinational operations, or when equipment varies widely or a language barrier exists, integrating a junior partner may seem more trouble than its worth.

 So, why would a coalition consider a partner with limited military skills?
 Politics, of course.
 A junior partner’s presence may encourage other nations in its geographic vicinity to support, if not join, a coalition.
 And it may provide a legitimacy of its own to the undertaking.
 It depends, in Schmitt’s telling, on the strategic conditions of the engagement and the junior partner’s contributions.
 Indeed, a tautology revolves around coalition participation.
-Coalitions use the numbers of nations in the coalition to lend legitimacy to an intervention: If it was illegitimate, why are so many countries on board supporting it?
+Coalitions use the number of participating nations to lend legitimacy to an intervention: If it was illegitimate, why are so many countries supporting it?
 Hence, junior partners bring intangible benefits to a coalition operation and, in some cases, concrete political advantages.

 To obtain a qualitative analysis, Schmitt examines 12 states in four cases of multilateral interventions.
 These cases display variations in standing, integration, responsiveness, skill, quality and utility.
-The four cases of coalition warfare in the post-Cold War era are: the Gulf War (1991), Operation Allied Force in Kosovo (1999), Operation Iraqi Freedom (2003), and Operation Enduring Freedom with the International Security Assistance Force in Afghanistan (after 2003).
+The four cases of coalition warfare in the post-Cold War era are the Gulf War (1991), Operation Allied Force in Kosovo (1999), Operation Iraqi Freedom (2003) and Operation Enduring Freedom with the International Security Assistance Force in Afghanistan (after 2003).
 Schmitt separates four types of states involved in coalition warfare: big states with high utility, big states with low utility, small states with high utility, and small states with little utility.
 Depending on the mission, some small states may provide either high or little utility.
-Australia has stood with the Americans for more than a century, and Schmitt finds its contribution at times to be of limited utility for certain operations.
+Australia has stood with the United States for more than a century, but Schmitt finds its contribution at times to be of limited utility for certain operations.

 Other nations may contribute little more than a political presence.
 Syria in the 1991 Gulf War showed limited military utility.
 But its political presence proved to be huge: It prevented Iraqi President Saddam Hussein from portraying himself as a victim of Western imperialism and helped to limit terrorist attacks on the coalition.
 It showed that recruiting non-NATO nations to a campaign can have a direct impact on NATO.
 “In addition to establishing a clear benchmark for non-NATO countries to join an effort,” Schmitt writes, “it may relieve some NATO nations from even participating” in an operation if the politics at home are dicey.